caseyjkey/twitter-sentiment-analysis/README.md

 ```

 ## Usage
-First create a json file with your keys and tokens from a [Twitter Developer] app.
+First create a twitter-creds.json file with your keys and tokens from a [Twitter Developer] app.
-twitter-creds.json
 ```json
 {
     "CONSUMER_KEY": "apikeyhere123456abcdefgh",